-1. Chronic Absenteeism: Although our chronic absenteeism percentage on the Dashboard is lower than the state average, our attention remains focused on the twelve students who made up our 3.5% of chronic absentees last year.
-To do this, we have taken key steps to form a "community of support" around our students who are chronically absent, including:

-- Daily phone calls home for every absence instead of a recorded message to notify a family of their child's absence, each ISANA family receives a personalized phone call not only informing them that their child is absent, but also checking in with the family and asking how they are doing, and giving resources to support, such as information on free health clinics or mental health supports. - All educators keeping shared "engagement trackers" to record conversations had with families.
-In this way, all staff with a legitimate educational interest in the child is privy to this information. - We have formed "collaborative teams" of educators who support each student, including general education and special education teachers, office staff, the principal, the Student and Family Services Coordinator, and the school counselor.
-This group meets weekly to discuss challenges and form action plans, and multiple staff members strategically reach out to the family for support. - We have conducted home visits, and identified supports families have in the community that we can partner with (their friends, family, churches, etc). - All teachers use a common communication platform to call or text parents/guardians.
-Parents gave us feedback that the "app" style of this approach works well for them to ensure communication. - o All communication occurs in English and Spanish.
+- 1. Chronic Absenteeism: One of these metrics is chronic absenteeism, which improved from 6% in 2018 to 5.3% in 2019.
+We have taken key steps to form a "community of support" around our students who are chronically absent. - a.
+Daily phone calls home for every absence instead of a recorded message to notify a family of their child's absence, each ISANA family receives a personalized phone call not only informing them that their child is absent, but also checking in with the family and asking how they are doing, and giving resources to support, such as information on free health clinics or mental health supports. - b.
+We have formed "collaborative teams" of educators who support each student, including general education and special education teachers, office staff, the principal, the Student and Family Services Coordinator, and the school counselor.
+This group meets weekly to discuss challenges and form action plans, and multiple staff members strategically reach out to the family for support. - c.
+We have conducted home visits, and identified supports families have in the community that we can partner with (their friends, family, churches, etc). - d.
+All teachers use a common communication platform to call or text parents/guardians.
+Parents gave us feedback that the "app" style of this approach works well for them to ensure communication. - e.
+All communication occurs in English and Spanish. - 2.
+Our English Language Arts rating in the California dashboard improved from green in 2018 to blue in 2019, reflecting growth in 3rd-8th grade.
+Additionally, schoolwide and in all statistically significant student groups, our Kindergarten through 2nd grade students scored higher on their iReady Diagnostic #2 assessment in 2019 as compared to the same assessment a year prior in 2018 (see Element 2 for an analysis of iReady as a valid and verifiable data source). - a.
+One key initiative that pushed us "from good to great" in this area was the hiring of our certificated Reading Interventionist, along with two classified Academic Interventionists.
+Alongside teachers, they created a targeted leveled literacy program based on Fountas and Pinnell consisting of daily guided reading lessons for half an hour to an hour with all 180 of our kindergarten through 2nd grade students.
+Tier 1 students did this work with their teachers, and Tier 2 students met with the interventionists.
+Of the 180 students who participated in this program, 100% of them grew at least two reading levels in just half a year (from August-January).